Lei-Tin/PortfolioPage/README.md

 The website is deployed at [https://shouyihung.com/](https://shouyihung.com/)

 Please let me know if you spot any errors!
-If you are interested in my profile, feel free to reach out to my email (sy.hung@mail.utoronto.ca)!
+If you are interested in my profile, feel free to reach out to my email (rayh@cs.toronto.edu)!

 To serve locally, run the following:
 `bundle exec jekyll serve`